Removing Malicious Nodes from Networks: Introduction

 \section{Introduction}

-The problem of removing malicious nodes from networks has long been of considerable importance, and it has attracted a great deal of recent attention.
-In social networks, accounts occupied by malicious parties spread toxic information (e.g., hate speech, fake news, and spam), stirring up controversy and manipulating political views among social network users~\cite{allcott2017social,cheng2015antisocial}.
-Major social media entities, such as Facebook, have devoted considerable effort on identifying and removing fake or malicious accounts~\cite{nyt2017facebook,facebook18}.
-Despite these efforts, there is evidence that the problem is as prevalent as ever~\cite{narayanan2018polarization,vinicius2018brazil}.
-A similar challenge obtains in cyber-physical systems (e.g., smart grid infrastructure), where computing nodes compromised by malware can cause catastrophic losses~\cite{mo2012cyber}, but removing non-malicious nodes may cause power failure~\cite{Yang17}.
+One of the major problems in networked settings is to identify and remove potentially malicious nodes.
+For example, malicious nodes in social networks may correspond to accounts created by malicious parties which spread social spam, hate speech, fake news, and the like, with considerable deliterious effects~\cite{allcott2017social,cheng2015antisocial}.
+Major social network platforms consequently devote considerable efforts to identifying and removing fake or malicious accounts~\cite{facebook18,nyt2017facebook}.
+Nevertheless, evidence suggests that the problem remains pervasive~\cite{vinicius2018brazil,narayanan2018polarization}.
+Similarly, in cyber-physical systems (e.g., smart grid infrastructure), computing nodes compromised by malware can cause catastrophic losses, and mitigation through detection and removal of such malicious nodes is a major problem~\cite{mo2012cyber,Yang17}.

-A common thread in these scenarios is the tradeoff faced in deciding which nodes to remove: removing a benign node (false positive) causes damage to this node, which may be inconvenience or loss of productivity, and potentially also results in indirect losses to its neighbors; on the other hand, failing to remove a malicious node (false negative) can have deliterious effects as malicious influence spreads to its neighbors.
+A common thread in these scenarios is the tradeoff faced in deciding which nodes to remove: removing a benign node (false positive) causes damage to this node, which may be inconvenience or loss of productivity, and potentially also results in indirect losses to its neighbors; on the other hand, failing to remove a malicious node (false negative) can have deleterious effects as malicious influence spreads to its neighbors.
 The key observation is that the loss associated with a decision whether to remove a node depends both on the node's likelihood of being malicious and its \emph{local network structure}.
-Consequently, the typical approach in which we simply classify nodes as malicious or benign using a threshold on the associated maliciousness probability \cite{elkan2001foundations} is inadequate, as it fails to account for network consequences of such decisions.
-Rather, the problem is fundamentally about choosing which subset of nodes to remove, as decisions about removing individual nodes are no longer independent.
+Therefore the central challenge faced in deciding which potentially malicious nodes to remove is to account for the combination of uncertainty about whether particular nodes are malicious, and the indirect (network) effects of the decision.
+This combination makes the decision about which nodes to remove fundamentally a challenging combinatorial optimization problem.